Curuvar-Ltd/zig_gpio/README.md

 # zliggpio

-zliggpio is a Zig module for GPIO input and output.
+zlibgpio is a Zig module for GPIO input and output.

 <<TBD>>